statycc/tyni/readme.md

   Run `./setup.sh` for easy dev-setup.

 * The analyzer expects input in high-level input language, i.e., a `.java` file.
-  It is not necessary to compile the java programs, _but_,
+  It is not necessary to compile the java programs, but

   * Bytecode may be interesting, so there are commands to generate bytecode.

   * The parser is more generous than a compiler, and will parse invalid expressions.
-To make sure input programs are _actually valid_, running them through a compiler is a useful sanity check.
+To make sure input programs are actually valid, running them through a compiler is a useful sanity check.

 * It is also not necessary to rebuild the parser; it is already built.
-  But it is easy to rebuild, if necessary, with ANTLR and the Makefile commands.
+  But can be rebuilt with the Makefile commands.